You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a prescription medication used to treat high cholesterol and other forms of dyslipidemia.
-It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
-Lipitor is one of the most widely prescribed statins, with over 100 million prescriptions filled annually in the United States alone.
+Lipitor is a prescription medication used to lower cholesterol levels in the blood.
+It belongs to a class of drugs called statins, which work by inhibiting the production of cholesterol in the liver.
+By reducing cholesterol levels, Lipitor can help prevent heart disease and stroke.

 Conclusion